Bees and Trees that Please in New Mexico

 Climate-Readiness: Climate-ready throughout New Mexico (USDA Zones 3 to 9)

 Uses: Windbreaks, landscapes, wildlife habitat & food, used as fuel and fence posts.
+Fruits can be eaten raw or seed and fruit both can be ground and eaten, though fruits are time-consuming to pick.

 Management & Care: Can benefit from pruning to keep a more symmetrical appearance.